Who is Oscar favourite Ariana DeBose and what other movies has she starred in?

 What awards has Ariana DeBose won for West Side Story?

-Favourite to lift the Oscar for Best Actress In A Supporting Role this Sunday, DeBose has already racked up an impressive amount of gongs already.
+Alongside her Oscar win for Best Actress In A Supporting Role on Sunday, DeBose has already racked up an impressive amount of gongs already.

 She won Best Film Actress in a Supporting Role at last month’s BAFTA’s, where she was also nominated for the BAFTA Rising Star Award.